kriggithub/corradar/README.md

 <figcaption aria-hidden="true">Example corradar plot</figcaption>
 </figure>

-Corradar plots also take inspiration from parallel coordinate plots in order to normalize axis, with the center of the corradar plot being the minimum value for each variable, and the outermost ring being the maximum.
+corradar plots also take inspiration from parallel coordinate plots in order to normalize axis, with the center of the corradar plot being the minimum value for each variable, and the outermost ring being the maximum.